 |(2)||Distributable cash flow from combined operations is defined in Gibson’s MD&A. See MD&A sections “Liquidity and Capital Resources” and “Results of Discontinued Operations” for cash flow from operations discussion, which is the most closely related GAAP measure.|

 Management’s Discussion and Analysis and Financial Statements

-The first quarter 2018 Management’s Discussion and Analysis and unaudited Condensed Consolidated Financial Statements provide a detailed explanation of Gibson’s operating results for the three months ended March 31, 2018, as compared to the three months ended March 31, 2017.
+The 2019 first quarter Management’s Discussion and Analysis and unaudited Condensed Consolidated Financial Statements provide a detailed explanation of Gibson’s financial and operating results for the three months ended March 31, 2019, as compared to the three months March 31, 2018.
 These documents are available at www.gibsonenergy.com and at www.sedar.com.

 The conference call dial-in numbers are:

 This call will also be broadcast live on the Internet and may be accessed directly at the following URL: